vulkanosaure/ps-integrate/README.md

 # PS-integrate

-This script is intended to help converting a Photoshop document into a code integration, in a highly customizable way.
+Convert a Photoshop document into a code integration, in a highly customizable way.
 It is a substitute to the **slice tool** from Photoshop, which i never found suitable for my usage.

-It uses a set of layer naming rules for specifying informations suchs as image paths, names, etc...
+It uses a set of layer naming rules for specifying informations such as image paths, names, etc...

 A code template will be generated, the template system is higly customizable to add / modify new language templates.